beyondinfinity9988/beyondinfinity9988/README.md

 ## :wave: About Me
 <a href="https://www.linkedin.com/in/vishal-mishra-769384257/" target="_blank"><img src="https://cdn2.iconfinder.com/data/icons/social-media-2199/64/social_media_isometric_14-linkedin-512.png" height="120px" width="120px" alt="Twitter" align="right"></a>

 - 👩‍🎓 Hey!
-I'm Vishal Mishra, a junior at Delhi Technological University, pursuing my major in Information Technology.
+I'm Vishal Mishra, a pre-final year student at Delhi Technological University, pursuing my major in Information Technology.
 - :octocat: I am a full-stack developer working with Node.js, Express.js, React.js, and JavaScript.
 Along with this I'm also highly interested in machine learning and have built quite a few projects on it related to social and mental health issues.
 - 👩‍💻 I am always open to collaborating on projects and innovative ideas.
 - ⚡ Reach out to me at **beyondinfinity9988@gmail.com**